bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 It is recommended to also replace the value of the passphrase (property auth.passphrase).
 The value must be the same as in the file **authenticationManager-config.properties** updated previously.

-5. If your Identity Provider is correctly configured (see the section *Configure the Identity Provider*), you are done.
+8. If your Domain Controller is correctly configured, you are done.
-Then you can try to access a portal page, an app page or a form URL (or just `http://<host>:<port>/bonita[?tenant=<tenantId>]`) and make sure that you are redirected to your Identity Provider to log in (unless you are already logged in).
+Then you can try to access a portal page, an app page or a form URL (or just `http://<host>:<port>/bonita[?tenant=<tenantId>]`) and make sure that you are automatically logged in.
-Note that if you try to access `http://<bundle host>:<port>/bonita/login.jsp`, then you won't be redirected as this page still needs to be accessible in order for the tenant administrator (or another user if you set the property `saml.auth.standard.allowed` to true) to be able to log in without an account on the Identity Provider.
+Note that if you try to access `http://<bundle host>:<port>/bonita/login.jsp`, then you won't be redirected as this page still needs to be accessible in order for the tenant administrator (or another user if you set the property `saml.auth.standard.allowed` to true) to be able to log in without an account on AD.

 ## Logout behavior